Skip to Content

 Migrants in Tijuana

 Over the past couple of years, thousands of migrants have made their way to Tijuana.
 Some are still there waiting.
 Fortunately, most of these people aren’t violent or dangerous.
 In fact, they are more likely to be victims of crimes than criminals.
-Having said that, it’s best not to hang around these camps if you see them.
-These areas attract crime.
+Having said that, it’s a good idea not to hang around these camps if you see them.
+There is a lot of criminal activity in these areas.

 Tijuana Police Corruption